Attendance policy

 *Term Time period parameters:

-17.9 There could be occasions when a child does not consistently attend for the EEF hours in a day as arranged and therefore absence does not meet the full day parameter as noted in clause 17.8.
-The council can review such cases and consider reclaiming monies if the overall absence is forty percent (30%) or more within the same term.
-Providers have responsibility to encourage families to attend for the funded hours they have been claimed for and the benefits there for children with good attendance.
-Where absence is due to consistently late drops off/ early collections or Parents consistently not making sessions without reasonable explanation, the Provider should discuss with Parents if the package on offer is suitable for their requirements.
+17.8 There could be occasions when a child does not consistently attend for the Early Education Funding hours in a day as arranged and therefore absence does not meet the full day parameter as noted in clause 17.7.
+The council can review such cases and consider reclaiming monies if the overall absence is 30% or more within the same term.
+Providers have responsibility to encourage families to attend for the funded hours they have been claimed for and the benefits for children with good attendance.
+Where absence is due to consistently late drops off/ early collections or Parents consistently not making sessions without reasonable explanation, the Provider should discuss with Parents if the package on offer is suitable or flexible enough for their requirements.

-If attendance is sporadic and inconsistent, you may wish to initiate an EHA to work with others to address this issue.
-However, there may be instances where you may need to involve your local family support provider who could work with the family to address any issues preventing regular attendance.
+If attendance is sporadic and inconsistent, early years providers may wish to initiate an Early Help Assessment if there is reason to do so.
+However, there may be instances where early years providers may need to involve the Local Family Support Team who could work with the family to address any issues that could be preventing regular child attendance.

-• Inform the EEF Finance Team when a child has been absent from the provision and absence falls within the parameters of clauses 17.8 or 17.9 as noted above.
+- Inform the Early Education Funding Finance Team when a child has been absent from the provision and absence falls within the parameters of clauses 17.7 or 17.8 as noted above.
 If a reason has not been given for repeated absence and contact cannot be re-established with the family, providers may wish to involve the health visiting service if they have concerns.
 Consent would not be required under these circumstances, as this is covered within the Parent Declaration form.
-Providers can contact The Education Safeguarding Advice Service if they wish to seek further advice and guidance.
+Early years providers can contact The Education Safeguarding Advice Service if they wish to seek further advice and guidance around concerns in a family.

-• Settings must continue to follow their own policy and Staffordshire Safeguarding Children’s Board guidance when they have concerns that a child is at risk of immediate harm or neglect.
+- Settings must continue to follow their own policy and Staffordshire Safeguarding Children Partnership's guidance when they have concerns that a child is at risk of immediate harm or neglect.
 Further information on where and who to report to and listening to the child's voice can be found on our website.

 5. Child absence review and funding

-The council must be clear in cases where there is no valid reason for child absence that has gone beyond the 20 day or 30% parameters outlined in 17.8 and 17.9 of the Provider Agreement (which the council will fund), providers must amend funding for that term to reflect the attendance from that point.
+Where there is no valid reason for child absence that has gone beyond the 20 day or 30% parameters outlined in 17.7 and 17.8 of the Provider Agreement (which the council will fund), providers must amend funding for that term to reflect the attendance from that point.
 In cases where amendments have not occurred the council have the discretion to reclaim monies for such absence.

 Providers are advised to discuss attendance with parents, and where there is a trend of absence without a valid reason, it could be appropriate to determine a more suitable funding claim that is in line with the actual average attendance of the child.

-Providers are responsible for monitoring absence and recording of attendance as outlined in the EYFS, which is now reviewed by Ofsted at inspections.
-Where providers are unsure about absence, how to proceed with a claim, or wish to request a review for extending EEF, providers are encouraged to seek advice as soon as possible by contacting the Early Education and Childcare Team via email at: eeac@staffordshire.gov.uk
+Providers are responsible for monitoring absence and recording of attendance as outlined in the Early Years Foundation Stage framework, which is reviewed by Ofsted at inspections.
+Where providers are unsure about absence, how to proceed with a claim, or wish to request a review for extending Early Education Funding, providers are encouraged to seek advice as soon as possible by contacting the Early Years tean via email at: eeac@staffordshire.gov.uk

 Providers must outline:

-• proof of reason for absence (if applicable), i.e. doctors note, letter (parent consent required).
+- proof of reason for absence (if applicable), i.e. doctors note, letter (provider must have obtained parent consent when sharing support information).

 5.1 Reviewing a child case to extend funding